-Please note that the Embassy will have to give permission for the issuance of a laissez-passer if you wish to apply at one of the consulates in the United Kingdom.You therefore first have to complete the passport application form and the declaration stating the travel document has been lost (C2 form) and send these forms to the consular section of the Embassy in London.
+Please note that the Embassy has to give permission for the issuance of a laissez-passer if you wish to apply at one of the consulates in the United Kingdom.You therefore first have to complete the passport application form and the declaration stating the travel document has been lost (C2 form) and send these forms with the other documents listed above to the consular section of the Embassy in London.
 The Embassy will contact the honorary consul once approval has been given to issue an emergency travel document.
 Contacting the honorary consul before approval has been given therefore is not advisable and could cause a delay.

 Stranded during the weekend?

-In practice it has been found that some travel companies are prepared – after consulting the Dutch Border Agency – to transport stranded Dutch tourists holding a return ticket Netherlands – UK back to the Netherlands provided they still hold the return ticket used to travel to the UK and also a copy of the lost or stolen document in combination with other identity documents like a Dutch driving license.
-In case your return journey is during the weekend and the earliest possibility to be seen for the application of a replacement emergency travel document at the Embassy or Consulate is the next working day, you can check with your carrier if they are willing to transport you back on the basis of the aforementioned documents.
-The Embassy however cannot be part of this decision, nor can the Embassy mediate in any way.
-If at first instance you have the opportunity to request an emergency replacement document for your return journey this is always preferable.
+It has been found that some travel companies are prepared – after consultation with the Dutch Border Agency – to transport stranded Dutch tourists holding a return ticket Netherlands – UK back to the Netherlands provided they still have the return ticket used to travel to the UK and also a copy of the lost or stolen document in combination with other identity documents like a Dutch driving license.
+In case your return journey is during the weekend and the earliest possibility to be seen for the application of a emergency travel document at the Embassy or Consulate is the next working day, you can check with your carrier if they are willing to take you on the basis of these documents.
+The Embassy cannot mediate in any way.
+It is always preferable to apply for an emergency document before your journey if there is a possibility to do so.